mariana-stefani/portfolio/README.md

 * Python will evaluate if the admin user is logged in by checking ```if 'username' in session``` and passes this data to Jinja to display the correct navbar.

-* In smaller screens the navbar is collapsed and a burger icon is displayed.
+* In smaller screens, the navbar is collapsed and a burger icon is displayed.

 #### **Index Page**